Swap your beer can for a Bundt pan for an easy, tasty meal!

 - Rinse chicken, removing gizzards and/or neck from the cavity.
 Pat chicken dry with paper towels.
 Rub olive oil all over the skin of the chicken, then season generously with salt and pepper plus dried or fresh thyme leaves.
 Put the lemon half and a few sprigs of thyme inside the chicken’s cavity then place the chicken over the ‘post’ or covered hole of the Bundt pan.

-- Put pan in preheated oven and after 30 minutes, drizzle the chicken stock over the vegetables.
+- Put pan on a baking tray and place in preheated oven and after 30 minutes, drizzle the chicken stock over the vegetables.

 - Remove roasted vegetables to a serving platter and pour pan juices into a jug to pass at the table.
 Slice chicken and serve.